 How does a referral work?

 - Complete the referral form online to refer families, prenatal through early childhood, for family resources and navigation services.
-There is also an option to print and fax it to Help Me Grow Skagit at (360) 365-8664.

 - The Skagit Family Resource Navigator will reach out to the family, listen, provide support, and assess the needs of the children and family.